Bulgaria

 The Cost

-All field schools are conducted as non-profit projects by the Balkan Heritage Foundation, Bulgaria.
-Their costs, including students' costs related to participation in the field school are covered by the reimbursement payments made by field school students.
+All field schools are organized as non-profit initiatives by the Balkan Heritage Foundation.
+The expenses related to participation in the field school, including costs incurred by participants, are financed through reimbursement payments made by the participants themselves.

-BHFS project reimbursement payment covers: Educational and fieldwork activities, full-board accommodation (hotel + 3 meals per day), tools, materials, project handbook or readings, issue of Certificate of Attendance, administrative costs, travel related to the fieldwork and the excursions included in the field school program plus relevant entrance fees.
+BHFS project reimbursement payment includes coverage for: educational and fieldwork activities, accommodation and meals, tools and materials, access to project readings, issuance of a Certificate of Attendance, administrative costs, and travel related to fieldwork and excursions included in the program, along with relevant entrance fees.

-BHFS project reimbursement payment does not include: travel costs to and from the project venue or related to activities not included in the field school program; medical products and services and any expenses related to medical quarantine (food delivery, accommodation, etc.).
+BHFS project reimbursement payment does not cover: travel expenses to and from Sofia, nor any costs associated with activities not included in the field school program.
+Additionally, it does not include medical products and services or any expenses related to medical quarantine (such as food delivery or accommodation).

 The costs in USD are approximate.
 Please check current exchange rates!

-Early Bird Cost - until January 31, 2025:
+Early Bird Cost - until January 31, 2026:

-Regular Cost - after January 31, 2025:
+Regular Cost - after January 31, 2026:

 Reimbursement Transfer Options: